run-ai/docs/docs/developer/rest-auth.md

-# Calling REST API
+# API Authentication

+There are two equivalent methods for call Run:AI APIs:

+* REST APIs
+* Kubernetes APIs.
+Using `kubectl apply` on YAML files, or calling Kubernetes directly via code.

-The following document explains how to get the credentials required to call the Run:AI REST API
+The following document explains how to get the credentials required to call Run:AI __REST APIs__.
+By contrast, Run:AI Kubernetes APIs, use the Kubernetes profile and are authenticated by pre-running `runai login` (or oc login with OpenShift).

 ## Create a Client Application